Event Based Processes

 Source: external system or Camunda process event

 Count: how many times this event was triggered.
+See additional notes for more information.

 As assistance during event mapping, the events table offers suggestions of potential events to be mapped based on the selected node.
 This is indicated by a blue strap near the suggested event.
 The event suggestion only works for external events.